 GPS (Map): 35°13'49.1"N 111°34'45.2"W

 Location: Near the Flagstaff Mall on Highway 89 in east Flagstaff.

-Access: Follow Route 66 (which becomes Highway 89) past the entrance to the Flagstaff Mall and the Flagstaff Ranger District Office to a trailhead parking lot just off the north side of the street.
+Access: Follow Route 66 (which becomes Highway 89) past the Flagstaff Mall and the Flagstaff Ranger District Office to a trailhead parking lot just off the northwest side of the street.